metablaster/WindowsFirewallRuleset/Modules/Ruleset.Initialize/Help/en-US/Uninstall-DuplicateModule.md

 ### -Force

-If specified all duplicate modules of a specific module are removed without further prompt
+If specified, all duplicate modules specified by -Name are removed without further prompt.
+This parameter also forces recursive actions on module installation directory, ex taking ownership and setting file system permissions required for module uninstallation.
+It also forces removing read only modules.

 ```yaml
 Type: System.Management.Automation.SwitchParameter